ZuniSoft/Trolls-Godot/README.md

 4. No limit on portal doors
 5. No limit on springs
 6. No limit on breakable tiles
-7. No locked doors w/ rooms
+8. No limit on mystery boxes
-8. Maximum of one key
+9. No limt on hearts
-9. Maximum of five mystery boxes
+10. No limit on fireballs
-10. Maximum of one heart
+11. Maximum of one key
-11. Maximum of one fireball
+12. No locked doors in rooms

 ### Items of Note
 1. Remember that running the scene directly messes up screen transitions.
 No previous scene to remove